SS-NES/meta-template/docs/meta-template.rst

 Structure
 ------------

 The *meta-template*  repository contians **common** and **custom** features for software templates.
 The common features are shared among all software templates and are used to generate the software scaffolding.
 The custom features are specific to a particular software template and are used to customize the software scaffolding for a particular use case (e.g. institution-specific).
+Template creators *adopt* common features from the meta-template, and *add* custom features to institution-specific software templates.

 .. code-block:: text